Offering the flexibility of online education and support for military students.

 Learning Center Experience

-Services provided by financial managers, such as planning, directing, and coordinating investments, are expected to remain in demand as the economy grows.* Gaining advanced technical knowledge and skills in a range of financial areas could be a wise career move.† Our Master of Science in Finance curriculum offers two areas of specialization designed to help you develop professional expertise: financial analysis and financial planning.
+Services provided by financial managers, such as planning, directing, and coordinating investments, are expected to remain in demand as the economy grows.* Gaining advanced technical knowledge and skills in a range of financial areas could be a wise career move.† Our Master of Science in Finance curriculum offers two concentrations designed to help you develop professional expertise: financial analysis and financial planning.
 In both areas, you will have the opportunity to develop and implement your critical-thinking skills to solve complex financial problems.
 If you already have a bachelor's degree and wish to advance your existing career or begin an exciting, new profession, this program could prepare you with the knowledge and skills to help you succeed.†

 This comprehensive online master's degree program is designed to provide you with rigorous training—including assignments, reports, presentations, and group projects—to help you develop the savvy and proficiencies to find solutions to real-life financial situations.